itglue/itglue-aws/README.md

-# IT Glue EC2 Import Script
+# IT Glue Import Script

-This script creates a lambda function in AWS which syncs your AWS EC2 instances into IT Glue as configurations.
+This script creates a CloudFormation stack in AWS which syncs your AWS resources into IT Glue as configurations or flexible assets.
-The lambda is triggered by an AWS CloudWatch Event which is fired on an EC2 instance state change.
+Each resource will have a lambda function that is either triggered by an AWS CloudWatch Event or it will be triggered on a daily basis.

+The script supports the following resources from AWS:
+* EC2 Instances - Instance state change triggers CloudWatch Event which triggers the lambda function.
+Syncs in as Configurations.
+* Workspaces - Lambda function is invoked at 12:00am UTC Monday to Friday.
+Syncs in as Configurations.

 ## Requirements

-You will need Python 3 installed in your system (preferrably version 3.6.5) You will also need to have aws-cli installed and configured with your AWS credentials.
+You will need Python 3 installed in your system (preferably version 3.6.5) You will also need to have aws-cli installed and configured with your AWS credentials.
 * For information on installing the CLI, see [here](https://docs.aws.amazon.com/cli/latest/userguide/installing.html).
 * For information on configuring your credentials see [here](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html).